Pokémon Sleep: Gameplay

 Pokémon Sleep is based around tracking the sleep of the player, and earning rewards for sleeping longer.
 The game uses the microphone and accelerometer of the player's phone to track sleep.
 Players can optionally use the Pokémon Go Plus+ to play sounds to remind the player of their bedtime, as well as to track sleep without needing a phone on.
+In September 2024 smartwatches were added as a sleep tracking method.

 Players are given a Snorlax by Professor Neroli to observe its sleeping patterns when they start playing for the first time.
 The player can give Snorlax berries and meals throughout the day.
 The more Snorlax is fed, the higher its power, and the more types of Pokémon it can attract.
 After reaching certain milestones with Snorlax's score, its rank will increase, allowing rarer visiting Pokémon after sleep.

 After each sleep session, the player is given a report based on how they slept.
 In this report, sleep is categorized into three different types: Dozing, Snoozing, and Slumbering.
 The type of sleep that makes up most of the total sleeping time is the overall sleep type, unless an equal amount makes it a "Balanced Type".
 The report also states how much noise they made throughout their sleep.
 Based on these factors, the player is given a Sleep Score.

 When the player is finished reading their report, their Sleep Score is multiplied by Snorlax's score to give a final Drowsy Power.
 The higher Drowsy Power received, the more Pokémon the player will be visited by.

 Pokémon are classified into the same three different types as sleep, being Dozing, Snoozing, and Slumbering.
 Based on the type of sleep the player received, they will get that type of Pokémon visiting them.
 Pokémon have multiple sleep styles that are recorded in the Sleep-Style Dex.
 After recording the sleep styles of the visiting Pokémon, the player can feed the Pokémon PokéBiscuits to gain friendship with the Pokémon.
 If the player gains enough friendship with the Pokémon, it will join the player, and can be put on a team to collect berries and ingredients.

+Pokémon Sleep also runs in-game events throughout the year where players can receive additional bonuses.
+Events coincide with holidays, lunar phases, or they showcase new Pokémon or items added to the game.